arkobackend/Bake-My-Day/README.md

 # Bake-My-Day
-cake delivery website with customized cake order features
+This is a mock Cake Delivery website with options for customizing cake order.